molgenis/molgenis/docs/user_documentation/import-data/guide-upload.md

 in a database

 ## Permissions
+When we're uploading a new entity type, we need a package to add it to.
+The easiest way is to [create a group](../admin-features/guide-ref-security) first.

+> N.B.
+You cannot create the group after importing the package!

-A group's editors can use the import wizard to add or update entities of existing entity types in the group's package.
+The group's manager or a superuser can then use the import wizard to upload new entity types into the group's package.

-A group's managers can use the import wizard to upload new entity types into the group's package.
+The group's editors can use the import wizard to add or update entities of existing entity types in their group's package.

 ## Formats
 The MOLGENIS upload module supports the following file formats and data: